-Music is made to be shared, and one of the most effective ways to do so for an artist or band is to create a website, ideally using the best website builder for musicians.
+Music is made to be shared, and one of the most effective ways to do so for an artist or band is to create a website, ideally using one of the best website builders for musicians.
 To ensure your tunes are heard by as many people as possible, you need an effective platform from which to showcase and play them.
 What’s more, you may also want to advertise gigs, sell merchandise, or simply provide regular updates for a community of fans.

 In this article, we'll discuss the merits of five of the top contenders, examining each one’s top features, ease of use, and associated costs to ensure you’re fully informed before you make a decision.

 What is the best website builder for musicians?